-- Support Assistants to ensure that children with SEND have targeted support, provision and access to quality resources to support independent learning.

 - Teaching Assistants / Class Teachers work with small groups to:

 - Ensure understanding

 - Facilitate learning

 - Foster independence

 - Keep students on task

 - Assess progress

 - Inform future planning

-- Technology is used to support independent learning including laptops, IPads, talking tins, cameras, Apple TV, Chrome Books, microphones, listening stations,
+- Technology is used to support independent learning including laptops, IPads, talking tins, cameras, Apple TV, Dictaphones, microphones, listening stations

-- Special access arrangements are put in place for internal and external tests and examinations e.g. extra time, adult readers, scribes.
+- Special access arrangements are put in place for internal and external tests and examinations e.g. extra time, adult readers, scribes

-- work towards independent learning.

-- 1:1 support is in place for children who require more intensive provision.
-This includes specialised support for those who may have:

 - Physical disabilities / needs

 - Sensory needs

 - Speech & language difficulties

 - Communication needs

 - Hearing and visual needs

 - Autism

 - Dyslexia

 - Dyspraxia

 - Social, emotional and mental health needs.

 - Outreach support from specialist agencies is used to improve outcomes for those pupils with complex learning needs.

 - We actively engage with other organisations and a range of professionals and professional services to ensure we can provide the most appropriate support for our pupils and their families.

 - Advice and strategies from external agencies and professionals are followed and evaluated as required.

 - Pupils have access to resources / equipment to aid their learning including coloured overlays, specialist writing equipment, fidget toys, visual prompts, PECS boards, Core Boards.

-- All pupils with SEND have curriculum targets which are written in a child friendly way and are constantly
+- All children have curriculum targets which are written in a child friendly way and are constantly accessible to the child.